Implementing workflows

 Workflow.getVersion

 when making any changes to the workflow code.
-Without this, any deployment of updated workflow code might break already open workflows. - Don’t access configuration APIs directly from a workflow because changes in the configuration might affect a workflow execution path.
+Without this, any deployment of updated workflow code might break already open workflows. - Don’t access configuration APIs directly from a workflow because changes in the configuration might affect a workflow_execution path.
 Pass it as an argument to a workflow function or use an activity to load it.

 The values passed to workflows through invocation parameters or returned through a result value are recorded in the execution history.
-The entire execution history is transferred from the Cadence service to workflow workers with every event that the workflow logic needs to process.
+The entire execution history is transferred from the Cadence service to workflow_workers with every event that the workflow logic needs to process.
 A large execution history can thus adversely impact the performance of your workflow.
 Therefore, be mindful of the amount of data that you transfer via activity invocation parameters or return values.
 Otherwise, no additional limitations exist on activity implementations.